kaliflowerx3/ZoltriTWserver/worship.md

 ### To Come
 - piety decays to a certain point, kicked out of religion
-- mini altars for priests and up for in your home
 - sacrificing players
 - sacrificing mobs
 - marriage